Holographic Algorithms Beyond Matchgates: General P -transformable Signatures

 since $H \tbmatrix{1}{1}{i}{-i} = \tbmatrix{1}{1}{i}{-i} \tbmatrix{0}{a-bi}{a+bi}{0}$ and $\tbmatrix{0}{a-bi}{a+bi}{0} \in \StabP$. \qedhere \end{enumerate} \end{proof}

-The ``building blocks'' of $\mathscr{P}$ are signatures whose support is contained in two entries with complement indices.
-Recall that two signatures are considered the same if one is a nonzero constant multiple of the other.
+The ``building blocks'' of $\mathscr{P}$ are signatures whose support is contained in two entries with complementary indices.
+However, for technical convenience that will be explained shortly, in the following definition we restrict to functions that are either unary, or have support of size exactly two.
+Recall that two signatures are considered the same if one is a nonzero multiple of the other.